Cloud Infrastructure & DevOps

 CI/CD Pipeline

-Build deployment pipelines that run tests, build container images, push to registry, and deploy to staging with promotion to production on approval.
-GitHub Actions or CircleCI for orchestration, ArgoCD or Flux for Kubernetes deployments via GitOps.
+We build pipelines that run tests, build and push container images, deploy to staging, and promote to production on approval.
+GitHub Actions or CircleCI for orchestration; ArgoCD or Flux for Kubernetes deployments via GitOps, where every production change traces back to a reviewed git commit.

 Observability Stack